bkoi/denas-bakery/README.md

 ### Acknowledgements

 I would like to thank my Mentor for his helpful feedback, and also the Slack community who had dealt with the same issues that I encountered during the development of this project.
 It was tremendously useful to have access to their previous challenges and their solutions.

+### Remark
+My GitHub repository got corrupted 1 week before the submission deadline so I was unable to push any more changes, gits onto it.
+Consequently, I had to create a brand new repository to copy all the code and images over, but I was not able to copy my git commits.
+Therefore, the git commits enlisted on this repository are not a true reflection of the number of gits and the actual time spent on this project.